georgefst/evdev/evdev-streamly/README.md

 -------------
 Compared to other Haskell streaming libraries, I've found `streamly` to have a remarkably easy-to-use API, and the best, simplest support for concurrency.
 For example, merging concurrent streams of events, from different devices, is trivial.

-If you wish to use this library alongside `conduit`, `pipes` etc. then see [here](https://hackage.haskell.org/package/streamly-0.7.0/docs/Streamly-Tutorial.html#g:39) for a guide on interoperation.
+If you wish to use this library alongside `conduit`, `pipes` etc. then see the *Interoperation* section of [Streamly's tutorial](https://hackage.haskell.org/package/streamly/docs/Streamly-Tutorial.html).